Imaging the Messiers for the Astronomical League

 Seeing what the ZWO SeeStar S50 can do for this classic list of star clusters, nebulae, and galaxies!

-All images are 2-5 minutes of live stacking unless otherwise noted.
+All images are 2-5 minutes of live stacking of 10' exposures unless otherwise noted.

-All images are taken using a ZWO SeeStar S50 (50mm refractor at 202mm FL with the IMX462 imaging chip) at Deerlick Astronomy Village, Sharon GA (33.553879, -82.761069).
-Time and date stamps, plus exposure times, are shown in the image watermark.
-Images below are just the jpgs produced by the SeeStar (not the fits files) that I've only minimally post-processed.
+All images are taken using a ZWO SeeStar S50 (50mm refractor at 202mm FL with the IMX462 imaging chip) at Deerlick Astronomy Village, Sharon GA (33.553879, -82.761069) unless noted otherwise.
+Time and date stamps, plus total stack times, are usually shown in the image watermark.
+The images below are just the jpgs produced by the SeeStar (not the fits files) and are minimally post-processed.
 Initially I only tweaked them using my phone apps but as the project progressed I discovered that it actually took less time (<5 minutes total) and gave better results to do a 1-click Topaz DeNoise followed by 1-3 clicks of simple adjustments in Photoshop CS5.

 Base chart from https://astropixels.com/messier/messiercat.html